Mexico to hold referendum on accountability of ex-presidents | Times Leader

 By MARK STEVENSON

-MEXICO CITY (AP) — A referendum in Mexico on Sunday is going to cost Mexico about $25 million, few like the poorly written, yes-or-no question on the ballot, and the vote is being held in the middle of a third wave of the coronavirus pandemic.
+MEXICO CITY (AP) — A referendum in Mexico on Sunday is going to cost the country about $25 million, few like the poorly written, yes-or-no question on the ballot, and the vote is being held in the middle of a third wave of the coronavirus pandemic.

 To top it off, critics say the referendum question is so obvious that it’s offensive to submit it to a vote.